pactumjs/pactumjs.github.io/docs/guides/component-testing.md

 Component testing is defined as a software testing type, in which the testing is performed on each component (or service) separately without integrating with other components (or services).

 These tests are all about testing the functionality of individual service.
 During this, your service will be trying to interact with external services.
-But instead of talking to real external services, they talk to mock servers and local databases.
+But instead of communicating with real external services, they interact with mock servers and local databases.

 ::: tip TIP
 [Docker](https://www.docker.com) is great place to test your applications in isolation.